Gay Ann Rogers Needlework

 In March 2008 MacSoph I (my computer) came into my life and I have been my Apple store's most avid Groupie ever since.

-Queendom Website has grown since 2008 and now has a staff of six: Queen (me), Queen Consort (DH) who manages Mail Jail and now has become a staff writer, Kate who is Duchess of Supplies, Natalie who is Barnoness of Ideas and Queendom Website's faithful subjects, MacSophs III and IV (my computers).
+Queendom Website has grown since 2008 and now has a staff of five: Queen (me), Queen Consort (DH) who manages Mail Jail and now has become a staff writer, Natalie who is Barnoness of Ideas and Queendom Website's faithful subjects, MacSophs IV and V (my computers).
 Together we all produce Queendom Website and all its goings on.

 How Queendom Website got Its Name

 Not long after MacSoph and I started our website, a friend said to me, your website is just like your own little private kingdom.